 One of the world's main economic centres, Tokyo is a city that presents a different view of itself at every turn.
 Starkly modern, it becomes a jewel box at night with a glittering display of neon and fluorescent lights.
 But you can retreat to quiet residential back streets or sculptured gardens and still find harmony, scale and simplicity the Japanese have prized for centuries.

-Tokyo's downtown Shitamachi district is home to an array of sights, culture and a wonderful mix of old and new.
-We'll explore the district using the extensive subway network today,
+Our day begins with a visit to Tokyo’s downtown Shitamachi district, home to an array of sights, culture and a wonderful mix of old and new.

 There isn't a more famous Japanese culinary dish than sushi.
 We'll learn the age-old culinary art of making sushi and enjoy the results for lunch before spending the remainder of the afternoon at leisure.